htetpaihtun/docker-for-my-friends/chapter-4/README.md

 ---

-### 4.5 Containers
+### 4.5 Docker Containers

 Now we know about docker images which are technically stopped containers, let's see those images in action:- **containers**.

 A **container** is the runtime instance of an image.
-In the same way that you can start a virtual machine (VM) from a virtual machine template, you start one or more containers from a single
+In the same way that you can start a virtual machine (VM) from a virtual machine template, you can start one or more containers from a single image.

+#### 4.5.1 Running Containers

-You can start a container with commands `docker container run` or `docker run`
+You can start a container with commands `docker container run` or `docker run`.

 Let's run our hello-world image which we pulled before.
 If docker can't find local image, Docker will search from docker hub.
 ````